STFleming/emsys_21A_lab5/README.md

 In ``timer.sv`` you will the ports list for our module along with some logic that is used for creating a memory-mapped hardware interface. __This interface is described in the following video that I highly recommend that you watch [[here](https://www.youtube.com/watch?v=gax3yg27doc&t=1s)].

 Some of the registers have already been defined.
 For instance, the configuration register, let's walk through that register now.
-Beneath the ports list we can see that the signal for that register has been defined.
+Beneath the ports list, we can see that the signal for that register has been defined.
 ```v
 logic [31:0] config_reg;
 ```
 When we write to this register the ``wr_in`` signal is high, the address signal (``addr_in``) is set to ``0x3FF5F000``, and the data we are writing is contained in ``data_in``.
-In the write interface we first check the top 16 bits of the address and the write signal with an if statement on [[line 37](https://github.com/STFleming/emsys_21A_lab5/blob/c5b217db57fb7257963cd7d5dfacf459ce8b972e/task2/timer.sv#L37)].
+In the write interface, we first check the top 16 bits of the address and the write signal with an if statement on [[line 37](https://github.com/STFleming/emsys_21A_lab5/blob/c5b217db57fb7257963cd7d5dfacf459ce8b972e/task2/timer.sv#L37)].

 ```v
         if ((addr_in[31:16] == 16'h3FF5) & wr_in) begin